 His research focuses on the improvement of the rearing methodologies and technologies of the Mediterranean aquaculture and the application of research results in the industry.
 He has worked on the specific diversification of the industry with emphasis on fast growers.
 He was involved in the development of offshore aquaculture concepts for multipurpose oceanic platforms.
 Recently he is interested in developing tools for new, monitoring, operation and decision making schemes, towards precision farming.
 He has been involved as coordinator or partner in 39 National and EU projects (https://aquatech.hcmr.gr/).

-Finfish aquaculture in the Mediterranean faces increasing challenges due to climate change and potential adaptation requires an assessment of the arising threats and opportunities.
-We present an approach developed in the frame of Climefish, to investigate effects of CC on the Greek sector, representative for the Mediterranean
+Finfish aquaculture in the Mediterranean faced increasing challenges due to climate change, and potential adaptation required an assessment of the arising threats and opportunities.
+We presented an approach developed within the framework of Climefish to investigate the effects of climate change on the Greek sector, which is representative of the Mediterranean.

-Simulations suggest that fish will grow faster with production time shortened by several months by 2050.
-The effect will be region-specific and heavily dependent on managerial drivers (site selection: inshore/ offshore, market size, stocking month).
-Extreme events (storms and heatwaves) may negatively affect production by disrupting feeding and/or increasing mortality rates.
+Simulations suggested that fish would grow faster, with production time shortened by several months by 2050.
+The effect was region-specific and heavily dependent on managerial drivers (site selection: inshore/offshore, market size, stocking month).
+Extreme events (storms and heatwaves) could negatively affect production by disrupting feeding and/or increasing mortality rates.

-With the involvement of stakeholders, risks and opportunities have been identified.
-Climate drivers, as increased temperatures may promote fish growth and increase the production capacity at the farm level.
-However, growth irregularities, increased presence of pathogens, among others have been identified as risks with substantial consequences for the industry.
+With the involvement of stakeholders, risks and opportunities were identified.
+Climate drivers, such as increased temperatures, could promote fish growth and increase production capacity at the farm level.
+However, growth irregularities and an increased presence of pathogens, among other factors, were identified as risks with substantial consequences for the industry.